stresearch/otw/README.md

 python3 extract_frames.py lots
 ```

-This export will take a few hours, and will extract frames to ./homes/frames/*
+This export will take a while, and will extract frames to ./homes/frames/*

 The OTW-Lots dataset frame extraction requites 2.8TB.
-Allocate drive space and parallelize accordingly.
+Allocate drive space accordingly.

 ## License